What is Webinar Marketing?

 If you have a blog, place a call to action to the webinar at the bottom of a related post to drive registrants.

 It’s a numbers game.
-You need to promote to more people to get more leads, generally speaking.
+You need to promote to more people to get more registrants, attendees, and more leads, generally speaking.
 Make sure to promote to your target audience for best results.

 To increase your webinar attendance, it’s important to promote every piece of content you’re using with a direct link to your landing page.
 Google’s URL builder will track what campaigns are working best and which aren’t.